-In this quick thinking game of visual dexterity, players race to recreate the pattern on the card with the cubes.
+In this quick-thinking game of visual dexterity, players race to recreate the pattern on the card with the cubes.
 With a variety of ways to play the fun stays fresh and exciting.
-Incorporating elements of strategy, visual reasoning and memory, players are learning before they know it.
+Incorporating elements of strategy, visual reasoning, and memory, players are learning before they know it.

 Some open-ended building toys can keep children of all ages (including grownups) busy for hours.
 Marble Run is one of those toys.
-Players use a variety of interactive pieces such as funnels, wheels, curvy paths and ladders to create Rube Goldberg like marble courses.
+Players use a variety of interactive pieces such as funnels, wheels, curvy paths, and ladders to create Rube Goldberg-like marble courses.
 The possibilities are endless.
 This modern update includes an app with marble run challenges to build.

 This unique set combines the challenges of building challenges with the fun of marble runs with a magnetic twist.
 A set of 10 cards has STEM challenges.
 Getting these to work just right may take more experimenting and revision than you think!
-Players can also invent their own challenges, discover for themselves the laws of physics as they design their own path.
-All this learning is neatly contained on a white board or refrigerator.
+Players can also invent their own challenges, and discover for themselves the laws of physics as they design their own paths.
+All this learning is neatly contained on a whiteboard or refrigerator.
 I’ve actually repurposed this to use during my Orton-Gillingham lessons and it has been a huge hit!
 There are lots of fun ways to repurpose games for Orton-Gillingham lessons.

 Check out one way I repurposed the magnetic marble run game in a short video from The Literacy Nest FB page.